Open-NET-Libraries/Open.Text/README.md

 If you need to allow for case-insensitive comparison then simply use `EnumValueCaseIgnored<TEnum>` instead.

-The performance is outstanding as it uses an expression tree for case-sensitive matching and a dictionary for case-insensitive.
+The performance is outstanding as it uses the length of the names to build a tree in order to parse values and uses an expression tree instead of calling `.ToString()` on the value.

 ---